FloncDev/school-calendar/README.md

 - [ ] Add integration with Edulink ical export
     - Edulink is the software my school uses, it supports export to ICAL but only for the next week.
 - [ ] Dockerize

-_Yes, I know the repo name is spelt wrong_